Beulah (radio and TV series)

-Beulah is an American situation-comedy series that ran on CBS Radio from 1945 to 1954, and on ABC Television from 1950 to 1953.
-The show is notable for being the first sitcom to star an African American actress, for being ABC TV's first hit situation comedy, and the first hit TV sitcom without a laugh track.
+Beulah is an American sitcom that ran on CBS Radio from 1945 to 1954, and on ABC Television from 1950 to 1953.
+The show is notable for being the first sitcom to star an African-American actress, for being ABC TV's first hit situation comedy, and the first hit TV sitcom without a laugh track.
 The show was controversial for its caricatures of African Americans.

 Radio

 Originally portrayed by a white male actor, Marlin Hurt, Beulah Brown first appeared in 1939 when Hurt introduced and played the character on the Hometown Incorporated radio series and in 1940 on NBC radio's Show Boat series.
 In 1943, Beulah moved over to That's Life and then became a supporting character on the popular Fibber McGee and Molly radio series in March 1944.

-In 1945, Beulah was spun off into her own radio show, The Marlin Hurt and Beulah Show, with Hurt still in the role.
+On July 2, 1945, Beulah was spun off into her own radio show on CBS, The Marlin Hurt and Beulah Show, sponsored by Tums.
+Hurt was still in the role of Beulah, and also played the voice of Beulah's boyfriend, Bill Jackson.
 Beulah was employed as a housekeeper and cook for the Henderson family: father Harry, mother Alice and son Donnie.
+Rounding out the cast was Oriole Winston, the housekeeper for the family next door to the Hendersons.

-After Hurt died of a heart attack in 1946, he was replaced by another white actor, Bob Corley, and the series was retitled The Beulah Show.
+After Hurt died of a heart attack in 1946, he was replaced by another white actor, Bob Corley, and the series was retitled The Beulah Show, which ran on ABC as a sustaining program from February 24 to August 20, 1947.

-When African-American actress Hattie McDaniel took over the role on November 24, 1947, she earned $1,000 a week for the first season, doubled the ratings of the original series and pleased the NAACP which was elated to see a historic first: a black woman as the star of a network radio program.
+When African-American actress Hattie McDaniel took over the role on November 24, 1947, with the program returning to CBS.
+She earned $1,000 a week for the first season, doubled the ratings of the original series and pleased the NAACP which was elated to see a historic first: a black woman as the star of a network radio program.

 McDaniel continued in the role until she became ill in 1952 and was replaced by Lillian Randolph, who was in turn replaced for the 1953–54 radio season by her sister, Amanda Randolph.

+From 1947 to 1953, The Beulah Show was sponsored by Procter & Gamble for their Dreft laundry and dishwashing detergents.
+The show had multiple sponsors for their final 1953–54 season: General Foods, General Motors and Murine.

-For most of the radio show's run, the series ran as a 15-minute daily sitcom, a format popular among daytime serials.
+In the Hurt and Corley eras of the program, the radio program was a 30-minute weekly sitcom.
+For most of the show's run (1947–54), the series ran as a 15-minute daily sitcom, a format popular among daytime serials.